The-Archivists-UNR/UNRSeniorProjects2024Group7/people.md

 Secondary Advisor:	Dr. Emily Hand, UNR CSE Department

 Hi!
 We are group 7: Fenn Edmonds, Liam Francisco, Lanielle Pavlik, and Kat Wayman.
-Here's a little more information on us.
+Here's what we worked on.

 ## Fenn
-- Modeled NPC characters for the library
+- Modeled non-playable characters for the library
 - Modeled most Noire Level enemies (sans the dog)
 - Modeled all Ophelia models
 - Implemented health bars